Tokushima Wooden Toy Museum | QR Translator

 The Tokushima Wooden Toy Museum is located in Tokushima Prefecture, part of the Shikoku region in western Japan.

-In addition, the exhibits and services are based on the characteristics of each region, so you can enjoy the different personalities of each museum.
+In addition, the exhibits and services are based on the characteristics of each region, allowing you to enjoy the different personalities of each museum.

-The Tokushima Wooden Toy Museum is an experiential wood-based museum that combines rich nature, traditional culture, and play.
+The Tokushima Wooden Toy Museum is an experiential wood education museum that combines rich nature, traditional culture, and play.

 The museum was designed using an abundance of wood grown in Tokushima Prefecture, and is home to a wide selection of traditional Japanese toys, beautiful toys from around the world, and wooden toys that you can actually pick up and play with.